VirgilSecurity/virgil-sdk-python/Docs/quickstart.md

 ```

 ## Step 5.
 Verify and Decrypt
-We are making sure the letter came from the declared sender by getting his card on Public Keys Service.
-In case of success we are decrypting the letter using the recipient's private key.
+Application is making sure the message came from the declared sender by getting his card on Virgil Public Keys Service.
+In case of success the message is decrypted using the recipient's private key.

 ```python
 is_valid = cryptolib.CryptoWrapper.verify(encryptedBody['Content'],